|Nutritional Guidelines (per serving)|

 The smoky martini is a very easy variation of the martini.
 There is no vermouth; instead, this cocktail uses a dash of scotch to back up the gin.
 It's an interesting combination and a fantastic way to enjoy your favorite whisky and gin in the same glass.
 Serve it after dinner or when you're relaxing with a couple of friends and want to show off the versatility of a new bottle of scotch.

 With such a high concentration of gin (and little else), this cocktail is definitely not the place to be frugal.
 You're going to get the best smoky martini with a premium brand of gin, so be sure to grab the good stuff.
-Also, you'll find that a London dry gin (and similarly full-flavored gins) hold up to the smokier aspects of Scotch whisky; the smokier the better in this drink.
+Also, you'll find that a full-flavored gin holds up to the smokier aspects of Scotch whisky; the smokier the better in this drink.

 Gather the ingredients.